 The most common back injuries are herniated discs, disc compression, and/or strained ligaments.
 They can occur by slight yet repeated damage over a long period of time or in an instant, due to an unforeseen injury.
 The lower back, also known as the lumbar spine, is particularly vulnerable to injury.
 The lower back is also one of the most important parts of your body for proper nerve function.
 Any type of biomechanical injury to the lumbar spine has the potential to affect your stomach and other parts of your digestive tract because many of the nerves that control and monitor the digestive system are located here.

 Any damage to the spine, especially in the lumbar spine area, can cause faulty signals that make your body feel discomfort in the gut area.
-This is where the help of the right chiropractor can come in handy.
-A qualified chiropractor will put you through a full body examination to find the root cause of your digestion issues.
-If they determine that these issues are caused by a spinal cord issue, a chiropractor is the best option to realign your spine to correct your stomach issues in a natural, non-invasive manner.
+This is where the help of the right spinal stenosis doctor can come in handy.
+A qualified spinal stenosis clinic will put you through a full body examination to find the root cause of your digestion issues.
+If they determine that these issues are caused by a spinal cord issue, the FIX24 System is the best option to realign your spine to correct your stomach issues in a natural, non-invasive manner.